acurwen/Workload-1-Repo/README.md

 4. **Created a first admin user account on Jenkins**

-Created a first admin user on Jenkins so that we could have access to Jenkins tools via their web interface, specifically creating a multi-branch pipeline.
+Created a first admin user on Jenkins so that we could have access to Jenkins tools via their web interface, specifically creating a multi-branch pipeline and configuring a build.

 I used the IP address for my EC2 instance (3.88.60.42) and the port for Jenkins (8080) to find the log in page.
 3.88.60.42:8080 successfully took me to the ‘create a user’ Jenkins page.

 ![image](https://github.com/user-attachments/assets/7735c816-0d7c-49e4-901d-e82665d769a2)

 The Jenkins page prompted me for the user admin password that I could find in my EC2 instance.
-In the instance I ran sudo cat /var/lib/jenkins/secrets/initialAdminPassword and located my password: c031d3069c35421dbfb54fac8c150781
+In the instance I ran sudo cat /var/lib/jenkins/secrets/initialAdminPassword and located my password.
 Then I created an account.

 5. **Created a Multi-Branch pipeline in Jenkins**

 Created a pipeline for each branch in my git repository (however, we only have and are focusing on 'main' branch).
-This pipeline is where Jenkins handles building, testing, and deploying our application in that main branch and others if we had any.
+This pipeline is where Jenkins will handle building, testing, and deploying our application in that main branch and others if we had any.

-Named the multi-branch pipeline “MultiBranch Pipeline for Bank Application”, and sed my GitHub username and personal access token (pulled and saved from GitHub) as a password.
+Named the multi-branch pipeline “MultiBranch Pipeline for Bank Application”, and used my GitHub username and personal access token (pulled and saved from GitHub) as a password.

 6. **Connected GitHub repository to Jenkins**